cloudify-cosmo/getcloudify.org/source/guide/3.2/manager-blueprints-simple.md

 ---
 layout: bt_wiki
-title: Simple Manager Reference
+title: Simple Manager Blueprint Reference
-category: Reference
+category: Manager Blueprints
 publish: true
 abstract: "Reference on how to bootstrap a Cloudify manager on an existing machine"
 pageord: 1000